danielj0nes/BreakBuddy/README.md

 * Character is displayed outside of the tool when activated
 * Input logging (for timer resets)
 * Tray icon display - for when the Break Buddy is active, character creation can be re-opened via tray icon
+* Complete timer functionality - user can select a break timer `(20m - 120m)`, the character will gradually become more intrusive as time passes (changing emotions / transparency).
+If the user is away for `3m`, the timer will reset.

 ## character_scraper.py
 * This file builds requests to iteratively create and save animated characters - used within the app for character customisation